-Together, Listing Principle 1^1 and UKLR 8.4.2R(3) 24.3.2R(4) encompass all ongoing obligations of the issuer under the listing rules, disclosure requirements, transparency rules and corporate governance rules.
+Together, Listing Principle 1 and UKLR 24.3.2R(4) encompass all ongoing obligations of the issuer under the listing rules, the disclosure requirements, the transparency rules and the corporate governance rules.
 This includes (but is not limited to) the provisions set out in the following chapters:

-- UKLR 96 (Continuing obligations Equity shares (commercial companies): continuing obligations) - UKLR 107 (Significant transactions Equity shares (commercial companies): significant transactions and reverse takeovers) - UKLR 118 (Related party transactions Equity shares (commercial companies): related party transactions) - Disclosure Requirements (Articles 17-19 of the Market Abuse Regulation as referred to in DTR 2 and DTR 3) - DTR 4 (Periodic financial reporting) - DTR 5 (Vote holder and issuer notification rules) - DTR 6 (Continuing obligations and access to information) - DTR 7 (Corporate governance)
+- UKLR 6 (Equity shares (commercial companies): continuing obligations) - UKLR 7 (Equity shares (commercial companies): significant transactions and reverse takeovers) - UKLR 8 (Equity shares (commercial companies): related party transactions) - Disclosure Requirements (Articles 17-19 of the Market Abuse Regulation as referred to in DTR 2 and DTR 3) - DTR 4 (Periodic financial reporting) - DTR 5 (Vote holder and issuer notification rules) - DTR 6 (Continuing obligations and access to information) - DTR 7 (Corporate governance)

-A sponsor should consider other provisions of the listing rules and, the disclosure requirements and transparency rules that may impose obligations on the listed company issuer or its directors.
-For example, sponsors should have regard to the guidance in relation to Listing Principle 1 in UKLR 2.2.2G - UKLR 2.2.5G, which provide additional guidance on the steps a listed issuer should take to ensure it is able to meet the requirement in Listing Principle $1\frac{1}{2}$.
+A sponsor should consider other provisions of the listing rules, the disclosure requirements and transparency rules that may impose obligations on the listed issuer or its directors.
+For example, sponsors should have regard to the guidance in relation to Listing Principle 1 in UKLR 2.2.2G - UKLR 2.2.5G, which provide additional guidance on the steps a listed issuer should take to ensure it is able to meet the requirement in Listing Principle 1.